shadatrahman/shadatrahman.github.io/_posts/2025-10-10-building-from-scratch-with-bmad-method-greenfield-guide.md

 Here's the cool part—the Architect doesn't just throw random tech at you.
 It actually justifies the choices based on your specific requirements from the PRD.

 You get:
-- Complete tech stack with actual reasoning (not just "React because React")
+- Complete tech stack with actual reasoning (not just "Flutter because Flutter")
 - Database schema that makes sense
 - API design (endpoints, request/response formats)
 - Security stuff (auth, data protection, all that fun compliance things)